Amazon.co.uk Widgets

 Windows 11, Control Panel, System and Security

 Then choose 'Back up and Restore (Windows 7).
 I don't know why it has Windows 7 in brackets.
 I guess its an old but still supported tool.
-Seems a bit counter intuitive but here we are.
+Seems a bit counter intuitive but here we are again just below the glitzy surface in Windows all the old things are still here.

 Windows 11, Control Panel, System and Security, Backup and Restore (Windows 7)